 The Oklahoma Summer Arts Institute is an intensive, two-week residential academy for earnest, dedicated high school artists who train under renowned professionals.
 In October, the Oklahoma Arts Institute holds its fall institute, which is designed as a weekend retreat for adults and educators.
 Both programs are held annually at Lone Wolf’s Quartz Mountain Resort, which is owned by the state.

 Traditionally, Oklahoma Arts Institute has received funding from a unique public/private partnership.
 A state program, taxpayer dollars and private donations have made the institute a reality for hundreds of students and adults each year.

 Matching scholarships for students to attend the summer institute and teachers to participate in the fall institute are provided by the state Department of Education, an initiative that dates back to 1991.
-The institute ensures all students accepted automatically receive full scholarships by securing additional funds through private donors.
+The institute insures all students accepted automatically receive full scholarships by securing additional funds through private donors.
 Additional support comes from Oklahoma Arts Council and the Oklahoma Tourism and Recreation Department.

 Friday, the Oklahoma Arts Institute will have 249,573 fewer matching scholarship dollars from the state Department of Education.
 The nonprofit’s funding was cut by 71.39 percent with $100,000 flowing into the institute.

 "It’s going to have a huge effect on our program," Cohen explained.
 "It comes at a time when students are already seeing cuts in fine arts programs at their schools."

 To make up for the revenue cut, costs could be passed on to students — but Cohen hinted it would be a small charge.
 The institute prides itself on offering the summer program at no tuition cost.
 That removes any financial barriers that would prevent a student from attending.